microsoft/pyright/docs/internals.md

 In this example, the type evaluator knows that parameter a is either None, str, or List[str].
 Within the first `if` clause, a is constrained to be a str.
 Within the `elif` clause, it is constrained to be a List[str], and within the `else` clause, it has to be None (by process of elimination).
 The type checker would therefore flag the final line as an error if the log method could not accept None as a parameter.

-If the type constraint logic exhausts all possible subtypes, it can be assumed that a code path will never be taken.
+If the type narrowing logic exhausts all possible subtypes, it can be assumed that a code path will never be taken.
 For example, consider the following:
 ```python
 def (a: Union[Foo, Bar]):
     if isinstance(a, Foo):